shreeshailgumgeri/operations-assessment/README.md

 ### Expected results

-If everything properly executes you should be able to see an item like the following in a table named `vouch-operations-MachineState`
+If everything properly executes you should be able to see an item like the following in a Dynamo Table named `vouch-operations-MachineState`

 ![Dynamo Item](dynamo-item.png).